 15. Contractual penalty

 (15.1) Licensee undertakes vis-à-vis Licensor to pay Licensor a contractual penalty to be determined by Licensor at its equitable discretion in the event of avoidance of any infringement, the appropriate amount of which in the event of a dispute shall be reviewed for fairness by the competent regional court, but at least € 200,000, – to refrain from using, distributing or making available the Program without Licensor’s necessary consent or otherwise exploiting it or having it exploited by third parties or otherwise violating a condition imposed.

 16. Contract duration, termination and amendment

-(16.1) The term of the contract shall be at least one period of use in accordance with 12.3 and shall be automatically extended with the existing scope of use (number of users) by the same, as long as there is no written termination in due time.
-This shall also apply in the event that the Licensor does not send the Licensee an explicit order confirmation regarding the extension.
-Subject to statutory provisions, Licensee shall have no right to withdraw from the contract before the end of the first usage period (minimum contract term).
+(16.1) The contract shall run at least until 31 December of the following year and shall then be extended automatically with the existing scope of use (number of users) by one period of use in each case in accordance with 12.3, as long as no written notice of termination is given in due time.
+This shall also apply in the event that the Licensor does not send the Licensee an express order confirmation of the extension.
+Subject to statutory provisions, the Licensee shall not be entitled to withdraw from the Agreement prior to the expiry of the minimum contractual period.

-(16.3) Unless a Free Version is concerned, it is possible to switch from a business on the part of the Licensor (“Cloud Installation”) to a business on the part of the Licensee (“on-premises Installation”) or vice versa.
+(16.3) It is possible to switch from a operation on the part of the Licensor (“Cloud Installation”) to a operation on the part of the Licensee (“on-premises Installation”) or vice versa.
 The costs for the corresponding porting work shall be borne by the Licensee.
 If the licensee instructs the licensor to do so, the time spent for this shall be reimbursed at € 135 net/hour/person.